dbolotov/human_activity_recognition_with_vw/README.md

 ###Data pre-processing

 A timestamp was removed from row 122078 in the original .csv file.
-It was also noted that the data contains 1352 duplicate rows; these were not removed.
+It was also found that the data contains 1352 duplicate rows; these were not removed.

 Data was converted to vw format, which included mapping class names to integer values.
 Only accelerometer features were retained.The original dataset has observations sorted by class; the vw-formatted dataset was randomized at this point.